lbain/lucybain/source/blog/2015/04-23-js-amd-commonjs.md

 Both AMD and CommonJS provide standards for other libraries to implement.
 There are quite a few libraries that have done just that ([RequireJS](http://requirejs.org/) and [Almond](https://github.com/jrburke/almond) are two that implement AMD).
 But you "use" AMD or CommonJS code any more than you can "use" object oriented code.

-*Ok, so that's how they're similar.
+*Ok, so that’s how they're similar.
 How are they different?*

-Let's look at each one individually.
+Let’s look at each one individually.
 We'll start with AMD:

 *What does "AMD" stand for?*